Pullusb/SB_path_actions/README.md

 ### 2.8 Version :

-A folder icon at the right of the topbar allow to open Blend's current directory
+Add a folder icon button at the right of the topbar allow to open Blend's current directory

 ![OpenBlendFolder](https://github.com/Pullusb/images_repo/blob/master/Bl_PathAction_OpenBlendFolder28.png)

-Add 2 buttons in the header of the filebrowser
+Add 2 buttons in the header of the filebrowser:

 "Blend location" button bring the filebrowser where the blend is saved (button does'nt appear if not saved)

 "Open folder" button open the path of the filebrowser in the OS explorer.